The Ultimate Client Intake Process

 Your client intake process combines marketing strategies, operational workflows and processes, and client experience strategies.
 It’s your opportunity to showcase how efficient and effective your law firm is at providing legal services.
 Yet client intake can also be challenging—inconsistent processes, untrained staff, and unclear expectations can quickly derail a new client relationship.

-If you’re struggling with your client intake, read our four-step client intake process below and learn how to improve client intake to make the process smoother for both your firm and your clients.
+If you’re struggling with your client intake, read our five-step client intake process below and learn how to improve client intake to make the process smoother for both your firm and your clients.

 Let’s look at the steps you need to consider in a comprehensive client intake.